D'back's 10-run 4th keys 16-5 win over Rockies

 Nick Ahmed added a two-run homer off reliever Carlos Estevez in the seventh.
 Goldschmidt collected three hits and three RBIs and Peralta had four hits and an RBI.

 Walker (6-3), who had eight strikeouts, allowed three runs and six hits, including a solo home run by Mark Reynolds in the second.
-He has not allowed more than three earned runs in any of his seven starts on the road this season and perhaps most importantly did not allow the Rockies to score after Arizona's big inning.
+He has not allowed more than three earned runs in any of his seven starts on the road this season.

-"I think that's the biggest thing for us pitchers, because our offense is really good, so when we score a lot of runs, as a pitcher you want to go out there and have those shutdown innings," Walker said.
-"I think those are the innings that win games for the team."

 Jeff Hoffman (4-1) could not get out of the fourth inning in taking his first loss of the season.
 He allowed nine runs and eight hits in 3 2/3 innings.